rdaland/PhoMEnt/README.txt

 	All other options can be specified using similar syntax (-letter optionSpecification) Currently, priors and precision can be changed in both maxent.py and phlearn.py For phlearn.py, you can also modify the maximum string length for possible words and the alphabet of segments for possible words.
-	To see how to use these options, type:

-		python maxent.py -h
-		python phlearn.py -h

 MAKING USER-DEFINED FILES:
 	maxent.py needs an OTSoft-style file.
 Format a .txt file as follows: